-Unfortunately, the debate on sustainable soil fertility management is often polarised.
-One camp avidly advocates for pure organic farming and prohibition of fertiliser use.
+Unfortunately, the debate on sustainable soil fertility management is often polarised, with one camp advocating for pure organic farming and prohibition of fertiliser use.
 The advocates of this view argue that mineral fertilisers are always harmful to both the soil and human health.
 The second camp argues that high-input inorganic fertilisation is the only way to address the worsening soil fertility problem.
-Both positions are on the extreme and are rarely contributing to the fight against hunger and malnutrition.
+Both positions are on the extreme and are rarely helpful to the fight against hunger and malnutrition.

-Simply relying on organic nutrient source can equally be counterproductive, especially when essential macro- and micronutrients are removed in each harvest over several seasons but are not returned back to the soil.
-In the long-term, practices such zero fertiliser input system is tantamount to “nutrient mining” from the soil and may lead to an imbalance of both macro and/or micronutrients.
+Simply relying on organic nutrient source can equally be counterproductive, especially when essential nutrients (macro- and micro-nutrients) removed in each harvest over several seasons, but are not returned back to the soil.
+In the long-term, practices such zero fertiliser input system is tantamount to “nutrient mining” from the soil and may lead to imbalance of both macro and/or micronutrients.
 Nutrient imbalance and micronutrients deficiency can reduce yield and have implications on the nutrition of consumers.
-On the other hand, research has also shown that heavy use of mineral fertilisers has its negative consequences, including soil acidification, groundwater pollution, greenhouse gas emissions and other effects.
-Long-term yield decline over time is inevitable even with the same amount of fertiliser.
-There is a need for balance.
+On the other hand, research has also showed that heavy use of mineral fertilisers have their negative consequences, including soil acidification, ground water pollution, green-house-gas emissions and other effects.
+Long-term yield decline over time is inevitable even with the same level of fertiliser dose.
+There is need for balance.

-In the last 50 years, the global fertiliser use has increased by 500 percent (and over 800 percent for nitrogen alone!).
-The world fertiliser nutrient (N+P2O5 +K2O) consumption has already increased from 162 million tonnes in 2008 and is projected to reach 201 million tonnes in 2018, at an annual growth rate of 1.8 percent (FAO, 2015).
-Overall, the use of mineral fertilisers has resulted in over 40 percent increase in food production.
+In the last 50 years, the global fertilizer use has increased by 500 percent (and over 800 percent for nitrogen alone!).
+The world fertilizer nutrient (N+P2O5 +K2O) consumption has increased from 162 million tonnes in 2008 and is projected to reach 201 million tonnes in 2018, at annual growth rate of 1.8 percent per (FAO, 2015).
+Overall, mineral fertilizers has resulted in over 40 percent of the increase in food production.
 This is due to the fact that, nitrogen availability is the most important determinant of yield in most major crops.
-However, several environmental problems are associated with the input-intensive monoculture-led, industrial and commodity-based agriculture model that now dominates food production.
+However, several environmental problems are associated to the input-intensive monoculture-led, industrial and commodity-based agriculture model that now dominate food production.

 Excessive use of chemical fertilisers, specifically phosphorus and potassium, which have to be mined from reserves held in rocks and minerals, poses major threats to future food security.
-The energy required for the production of synthetic fertilisers makes agriculture and soil fertility, in particular, over-dependent on the oil price.
+The high-energy required for production of synthetic fertilisers make agriculture and soil fertility, in particular, over-dependent on the oil price.

-The widespread use of chemical fertilisers and pesticides can also negatively affect human health.
+The widespread use of chemical fertilisers and pesticides, are also threatening crops that are dependent on pollination may affect human health negatively.
 Nitrate levels in water in excess of the upper limit of 50 mg/litre set by the World Health Organization (WHO) are likely to pose health hazards.
+Fertilizer contamination also poses the danger of eutrophication of lakes, rivers, and coastal waters, with damaging consequences on aquatic ecosystems.
 Much of the chemical fertilizers applied to the soil, especially nitrogen, are leached and can easily become pollutants to the underground water.
 It is estimated that some countries could actually halve the use of nitrogen without negatively affecting the yield.

 Maintaining soil health

-Soils are fundamental for the production of food, crops, feed, fibre, fuels and many essential ecosystem services, regulation of water resources and climate.
-Most of the global human food production depends on the soil.
+Soils are fundamental for the production of food, crops, feed, fibre, fuels and many essential ecosystem services, and regulates water resources and climate.
+Most of global human food production depends on the soil.
 Farming practices through the ages have led to accelerated soil fertility depletion through erosion and nutrient removal.
 Scientists have warned that modern agriculture is increasingly transforming the planet and is gradually throwing the soil’s cycle out of balance.

 Recent studies show that about 33 percent of global soils and more than half of agricultural soils are moderately or highly degraded due to unsustainable management practices.

 On a global scale, an annual loss of 75 billion tons of soil from arable land is estimated to cost about USD 400 billion each year in lost agricultural production (FAO, 2017).
 Soil is the world’s major storehouse for carbon, which also helps to regulate CO2 emissions and other greenhouse gases.
-Soil organic matter is the principal source of other nutrients.
+Soil organic matter is the principal sources of other nutrients.
+It is a good indication of good soil health, and crop response to fertilisers.
 In general, soil organic matter levels are declining and the use of chemical inputs is intensifying.
-The widespread use of synthetic fertilisers has altered C, N and P cycles on a global scale.
-Such intensified and widespread use of a high amount of fertilisers also has far-reaching effects on the environment.
-Sustainable soil management practices must be promoted: although often overlooked by the policymakers, soil carbon sequestration can make a major contribution to mitigating climate change.
+The widespread use of synthetic fertilisers has altered C, N and P cycles at the global scale.
+Such intensified and widespread use of high amount of fertilisers also has far-reaching effects on the environment.
+A historical global C loss due to agricultural activities has been estimated at 55–100 Pg from soil C pool, and 100 to 150 Pg from the biotic C pool.
+There is need to promote sustainable soil management practices that can build up the soil organic carbon capital.
+Although often being overlooked by policy makers, soil carbon sequestration can make a major contribution to mitigating climate change.

 The crucial role of soil biodiversity

-Agricultural sustainability requires effective management of soil, water and crops.
+Agricultural sustainability requires effective management of the soil, water and crop.
 The soil is the planet’s most biologically diverse ecosystem.
 Soil biodiversity plays a central role in maintaining soil organic matter, soil fertility and soil health dynamics.
-Recent studies have shown that microbial diversity can explain 77 percent of carbon mineralisation activities, indicating the importance of soil microbes’ diversity, including soil microfauna.
-These soil micro and macrofauna improve soil physicochemical properties through the decomposing of organic residues, soil aeration, and storage of water, reduce erosion, break down of organic matter and increase plant nutrition.
-Soil biodiversity can also suppress disease-causing soil organisms, soil-borne plant pathogens, thereby contributing to the production of healthy crops.
+Recent studies have shown that microbial diversity can explain 77 percent of carbon mineralisation activities, indicating the importance of soil microbes’ diversity, including soil micro fauna.
+These soil micro and macro fauna improve soil physicochemical properties through the decomposing of organic residues, soil aeration, and storage of water, reduce erosion, break down of organic matter and increase plant nutrition.
+Soil biodiversity can also suppress disease-causing soil organisms, soil-borne plant pathogens, thereby contributing to production of healthy crops.
 Sustainable soil management practices that conserve the ecological processes, reduce the use of external inputs and their negative environmental impacts should be promoted and scaled up.

 Looking into the future

 - Promote agroecological approaches to soil health.
-Agroecology represents a paradigm shift from ‘a ready-to-use’ blanket approach to environmentally customised production systems, those that vary depending on the local conditions and needs.
-The future of agriculture is clearly not ‘input-intensification’ but ‘investment in knowledge-intensive and sustainable systems’.
-However, this should not be interpreted as a simply a “back to the future” concept, advocating a return to the original farming without the use of fertilisers or pesticides, nor a promotion of pure organic farming.
-Rather, there is a need to promote a more efficient use of inputs, with a conscious effort to conserve the natural resources base.
-This warrants an integrated approach and a combination of responses, as there is no magic bullet.
+Agroecology represents a paradigm shift from ‘a ready-to-use’ blanket approach to environmentally customised production systems.
+The production systems required to sustainably manage the soil fertility, biodiversity and soil health, conserve and make more efficient use of the natural resources, will vary depending on the local conditions and needs.
+The future of agriculture is clearly not “input-intensification” but “investment in knowledge-intensive and sustainable systems”.
+This requires a combination of responses.
+However, I would like to caution that this should not be interpreted as a simply a “back to the future” concept, advocating a return to the original farming without use of fertilisers or pesticides, nor a promotion of pure organic farming.
+Rather, there is a need to promote a vision of sustainable agriculture that ensures improved soil productivity and soil health, and reduced and more efficient use of inputs, with conscious effort to conserve the natural resources base.
+This warrants an integrated approach and combination of responses, as there is no magic bullet.
 No single approach or technology can provide all the solutions for specific soil fertility constraints that prevail in different locations.

 This requires putting agroecological innovations to practice, in a way that combines the nutrients that are available in nature with inorganic supplement.
 These will help reduce fossil fuels and cut on the cost and requirement of chemical fertilisers.
 Nonetheless, fertilisers are still crucial for smallholder farmers to achieve higher yields of crops, what is unnecessary is the high rate of fertiliser use.
 The future of agriculture will depend on a healthy balance of combining mineral fertilisers with organic, mainly biological nutrient sources.